 Notice to individuals located in the United Kingdom.
 The materials contained in this communication are directed only at persons with investment experience (i.e., "investment professionals").
 Persons who do not have professional experience in matters relating to investments should not rely on any of the information herein.
 The investment activities to which these materials relate are only available to persons with investment experience.
 Any request to engage in the investment activities to which these materials relate, by persons other than those with investment experience, shall be denied.

-Eris, Eris Exchange, Eris Methodology, Eris Pricing Engine Clearing, ErisX, and the Eris Logo are registered trademarks of Eris Exchange, LLC or its affiliates.
-Eris SwapBook, Eris BlockBox and Eris PAI are trademarks of Eris Exchange, LLC or its affiliates.
+Eris, Eris Exchange, Eris Clearing, ErisX, and the Eris Logo are registered trademarks of Eris Exchange, LLC or its affiliates.